Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons12.md

 - We have successfully implemented a system to track users who fund the `fundMe` contract.
 This mechanism records every address that is sending ETH to the contract, and maps the sender's address to the total amount they have contributed.

 ## 🧑‍💻 Test yourself
-1. 📕 Explain why we need to use the mapping addressToAmountFunded inside the fundMe contract
+1. 📕 Explain why we need to use the mapping `addressToAmountFunded` inside the fundMe contract
+- Answer:

+>> This helps to list users who funded the contract alongside with the amounts they funded to the contract.

-2. 🧑‍💻 Implement a function contributionCount to monitor how many times a user calls the fund function to send money to the contract.
+2. 🧑‍💻 Implement a function `contributionCount` to monitor how many times a user calls the fund function to send money to the contract.